 At Integrity Yoga, our services are informed by scientific principles, not traditional techniques.
-This allows for growth and adaptation, when confronted with new data about the clinical relevance of science in relation to the human body and when introduced to your specific needs as a client.
+This allows for growth and adaptation, inviting an embrace of new scientific data about the clinical relevance of scientific research in relation to the human body and when introduced to your specific needs as a client.

 We provide you with a modern biopsychosocial approach to bodywork therapy – an interdisciplinary approach that considers the relationships between biology, psychology, and socio-environmental factors in the human being.
 It is the deep interrelation of all three factors that manifest any given condition – each component on its own is insufficient to lead definitively to health or disease.

 In private sessions, Jackson’s method of bodywork therapy honors the sensitive, affective, and cognitive aspects of your nervous system.
 He will engage you in an interactive practice of sensorimotor rehabilitation via hand-holds that are gentle, intentional, slow, intelligent, responsive, and effective.
 In this way, we allow your body to self-regulate and resolve habituated patterns of tension that cause pain, inhibit posture and impede performance.
 At the same time, Jackson will coach you to exercise critical thinking and critical feeling to promote your sense of self-efficacy in your relationship with your body.

 Overall, this work is an invitation to the body, never an imposition of the mind.
 There is no ‘perfect’ posture or movement, so there will be no therapist forcing your body into some ideal state of being.
 Instead, we invite you to invite your Self to commune with your Body via your Mind, noticing what you feel and what you think, what positions and movements your body prefers in order to be at peace within gravity – and we witness your being move toward a greater sense of integrity all in good time.

 NEUROSCIENCE & YOGA